 How much income can I have and still get Food Supplements?

-DHHS will not count all of your income in deciding if you can get Food Supplements.
+DHHS will not count all of your income.
 Some income may not count at all.
-Some expenses will be deducted from your income in setting the amount of Food Supplements that you will get.
+In some cases, certain expenses will be deducted from your income.

-People who get SSI and TANF are automatically eligible for Food Supplements.
+People who get SSI, TANF, Parents as Scholars or GA (with no other income) are automatically eligible for Food Supplements.
 The amount they get will depend on their situation.

 Pine Tree Legal posts a Food Supplement Estimator, to help you figure out what your monthly Food Supplement should be (now available in English and Spanish).

 This is a partial list of income that DHHS will not count in deciding if you can get Food Supplements:

 Anything not in the form of money, like free food, free clothing, public housing subsidies, school lunch, or WIC benefits.